seramelp/Test_In_Java/README.md

 # Test_In_java

-#A Maven Project that  includes (at least) the following components:
+A Maven Project that  includes the following components:

 1. A class named StatisticUtilsArray.
 This class is responsible for providing a set of statistical values for an array of double values.
 More specifically, the statistical metrics  are the following:
 a.
 Minimum Value